DuckLogic/zerogc/README.md

 ## Status
 This is extremely experimental.
-It's really uncharted territory in the way it uses the rust garbage collector.
+It's really uncharted territory in the way it uses the rust borrow checker.
 It seems to be sound, but I have no way of really knowing for sure.

 The simple mark/sweep collector passes basic tests,